Multi-Active Filters: News and SEC Filings Guide

 Where the feature applies

 News filters and SEC filings filters are saved separately because the two feeds have different rule types.
 The news feed includes news-specific tabs such as Keywords, Keywords Excl., and Tags.
-The SEC filings feed uses a filings-specific Form Types tab for forms such as 10-K, 10-Q, 8-K, Form 4, and Schedule 13, while keeping the same saved-slot and active-toggle model.
+The SEC filings feed uses a filings-specific Form Types tab for forms such as 10-K, 10-Q, 8-K, Form 4, and Schedule 13, while keeping the same saved-filter and active-toggle model.

 Where filters live: the funnel button